Kubernetes on AWS · open source

 checkout · us-east-1b

-cross-AZ captured exactly once, attributed to the checkout Service, correctly · $0.01/GiB
+cross-AZ captured exactly once, attributed to the checkout Service, correctly · $0.01/GB each way

 We see the connection twice: what it meant to reach, and where it actually landed.